Trump Media's accountant is charged with "massive fraud" by the SEC

 The SEC said Borgers has been shut down, noting that the company agreed to a permanent suspension from appearing and practicing before the agency as accountants.
 The suspension is effective immediately.
 Additionally, BF Borgers agreed to pay a $12 million civil penalty, while owner Benjamin Borgers will pay a $2 million civil penalty.

-Neither the SEC statement nor its complaint mentioned Trump Media & Technology Group, which did not immediately respond to a request for comment.
-Borgers also didn't respond to a request for comment.
+Neither the SEC statement nor its complaint mentioned Trump Media & Technology Group.
+Borgers didn't respond to a request for comment.

+In an email, Trump Media said it "looks forward to working with new auditing partners in accordance with today's SEC order."

 The SEC charged Borgers with "deliberate and systemic failures" in complying with accounting standards in 1,500 SEC filings from January 2021 through June 2023, a period during which Borgers had about 350 clients.
 Trump Media's March debut as a public company came after that time period, but the social media company said in its 2023 annual report that it had worked with Borgers prior to going public on the Nasdaq stock exchange.